spacetimeengineer/mupy/README.md

 Python manufacturing utility or mupy is a powerful new digital-twin technology implemented as a python pip installable package.
 In it's essence mupy is a platform or a new way to think about design, physical hardware, advanced assemblies, innovative technologies or most generally speaking, systems.
 This package and the tools included empowers users with hardware-class-objects into the python scripting environment. mupy possesses features such as hardware & system generation, assembly & operational simulation, metadata & resources renderings. mupy empowers the user with resources and speed.
 Get dangerous.

-- quintillions (of quintillions (of quintillions...)) of identifiable and discernible hardware elements and even more assemblies for 3D print, CNC or any other form of manufacturing
+- billions (of billions (of billions...)) of identifiable and discernible hardware elements and even more assemblies for 3D print, CNC or any other form of manufacturing
 - programmatic representation ; of hardware & assemblies ( composing of smaller hardware elements and sub-assemblies ) within virtual 3D workspaces
 - operational & assembly simulations (animations) with real-time programmatic modification capabilities
 - Integratable with thousands of other python compatible technologies